Customer Awareness and Education for E-Banking

 - Never share passwords with anyone.
 Pacific City Bank will never contact you on an unsolicited basis to ask for your e-banking credentials.

-- User different passwords for different accounts.
+- Use different passwords for different accounts.
+Limit password reuse

 - Do not save login credentials within a browser.